History of Jerry Jones in Timeline

 Jerry Jones

-Jerry Jones is an American businessman best known as the owner, president, and general manager of the Dallas Cowboys of the NFL.
-He purchased the team in 1989 and has since been a prominent figure in the league.
-His tenure has been marked by periods of success, controversy, and significant influence on the NFL's business and entertainment aspects.
+Jerry Jones is an American billionaire businessman best known as the owner, president, and general manager of the Dallas Cowboys of the National Football League (NFL).
+He purchased the team in 1989 and has been a prominent and often controversial figure in the league ever since.

-On October 13, 1942, Jerral Wayne Jones Sr. was born.
-He is an American businessman who would later become the owner, president, and general manager of the Dallas Cowboys.
+On October 13, 1942, Jerral Wayne Jones Sr., the future owner, president, and general manager of the Dallas Cowboys, was born.

 In 1945, Jerry Jones' family moved back to North Little Rock, Arkansas.

-1961: Assets increase at Modern Security Life Insurance Co.
+1961: Modern Security Life Insurance Co First Statement

-In 1961, Modern Security Life Insurance Co., where Jerry Jones' father was president and chairman, saw its assets increase.
+In 1961, Modern Security Life Insurance Co, where Jerry Jones' father was chairman, had its first statement showing assets of $440,299.76.

 1963: Marriage to Eugenia Chambers

-In 1963, Jerry Jones married Eugenia Chambers, whom he had met while they were both undergraduates in college.
-The couple went on to have three children together.
+In 1963, Jerry Jones married Eugenia Chambers, whom he met while they were both undergraduates in college.

 In 1964, Jerry Jones co-captained the University of Arkansas national championship football team.

-In 1964, Jerry Jones was co-captain of Arkansas' national championship football team.
+In 1964, Jerry Jones was a co-captain of Arkansas' national championship football team.

-1965: Increase in Assets at Modern Security Life Insurance Co.
+1965: Increase in Assets of Modern Security Life Insurance Co

 In 1966, Jerry Jones attempted to purchase the American Football League's San Diego Chargers.